 Getting that little padlock icon to show up is a great feeling, but your job isn't quite done yet.
 Before you pop the champagne, there are a few crucial clean-up tasks to take care of.
 Skipping these can create a messy experience for your visitors and confuse search engines, potentially hurting the SEO you've worked so hard to build.

 First up, and arguably the most important, is to make sure your entire site defaults to the secure connection.
-You’ll need to set up 301 redirects to automatically forward anyone trying to visit an old http://
+You’ll need to set up 301 redirects to automatically forward anyone trying to visit an old http:// page over to its shiny new https:// version.
+This is non-negotiable for preserving your link equity and ensuring nobody lands on an insecure page by mistake.

 With redirects in place, it's time to play detective and hunt down any "mixed content" warnings.
-This is a super common hiccup that happens when a secure https://
+This is a super common hiccup that happens when a secure https:// page tries to load insecure elements—like images, scripts, or stylesheets—that are still using an old http:// URL.
+Most modern browsers will throw up a security warning, which is a surefire way to scare off visitors.

 Think of mixed content as leaving a window unlocked after securing the front door.
 It undermines the trust you've just built.
 Resolving these warnings is a crucial part of a successful SSL installation.